uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 ## Final Directory Structure

-In the end, the directory structure for the AwA2 is as follows:
+After completing all steps above, the AwA2 dataset directory structure should resemble the following:

     npc
     ├── datasets